frctl/fractal/docs/fractal.md

 ### .parse(callback)

-Parse the component files.
+Parse the source directory.
 Accepts a `callback` function that is called once the parsing process is complete.

 #### callback(err, components, files)